-WASHINGTON, D.C. — Newark Liberty International Airport and LaGuardia Airport each made it into the Transportation Security Administration’s list of Top 10 List of most unusual items found at checkpoints in 2018.
-TSA released the list in an on-line video it posted on Twitter.
+WASHINGTON, D.C. — Newark Liberty International Airport and LaGuardia Airport each made it into the Transportation Security Administration’s list of Top 10 List of most unusual items found at checkpoints in 2019.
+TSA released the list in an on-line video it posted on the agency’s Twitter account.

 What were the two items from the New York area that made the list?
 Read on . . .